Music of Calabria

 The music of Calabria is part of the Italian musical tradition.
 Like other regions in southern Italy, Calabria for many centuries was an integral part of the kingdom of Naples, and, as with other regions, the musical life tended to be overshadowed by the important activities in the capital city to the north—the conservatories there, the composers, the vast amount of music performed in churches (see also Music of Naples).
 Yet, modern Calabria has developed a vibrant musical life based on its history and, as well, a dedication to building new musical and theatrical facilities, many of which are of the type termed polivalenti in Italian—that is, multi-purpose.

+History

+The Popular love songs have always been at the heart of Calabrian tradition.
+When a young man fell in love with a girl, he would go to her house at night with friends to declare his yearning passion.

 Folk music

 The rural Calabrian folk tradition is most closely associated with the zampogna, the Italian bagpipe, which is found across Italy but is an especially important part of the Calabrian tradition.
 Calabria is home to at least five different kinds of zampogna.
 This tradition has lately been recorded and adapted by the group Re Niliu.
 There is also an ancient Lira (violin) tradition, pipita and tambourine.